Selling to United Nations Agencies: A guide for Canadian businesses

 Marketing to UN agencies

 Marketing to UN agencies is not unlike marketing to other businesses, government organizations or multilateral development banks.
-The key difference is that the UN is a political organization with almost 200 member states and often deals with projects and requirements in very difficult regions and situations.
+The key difference is that the UN is a political organization with its own system of funds, programmes, specialized agencies, and other entities that support its member states.
+UN projects and their related requirements are unique, and often require work in fragile and conflict-affected environments.

-Once you've registered with the UN organizations that are most likely to become your customers, you should meet with the procurement officers who are in charge of acquiring your specific types of product.
+Once you've registered with the UN organizations that are most likely to become your customers, you should meet with the procurement officers who oversee the process of acquiring your specific types of products.
 During your discussions, keep in mind that the UN procurement officers who are responsible for contracting suppliers are not necessarily experts on the products they need to acquire.
 To provide this expertise, they usually work with requisition staff, who are responsible for the technical specifications and the evaluation of the product.
 When arranging a meeting, try to set it up so you can present your products to the procurement officers and the requisition staff at the same time.

 If you can't meet with UN procurement staff or attend a UN business seminar, you should send your company's promotional materials to the appropriate procurement contacts.
+Firms should clearly explain how their product or service addresses a development challenge for the UN.
 Note, however, that UN staff normally won't visit companies to attend product presentations.

 The headquarters office of a given UN agency is not your only business prospect.
 Many of these headquarters give their country or regional offices the authority to buy products up to a certain financial limit, which can be as low as $5,000 or as high as $200,000.
 As a result, any of these sub-offices might be a business prospect for your sales team.